|27th March |

 A TV ad for the DVD of the film Wanted showed the actress Angelina Jolie driving a car in a chase.
 A male voice-over stated The coolest movie of the year.
 Wanted, on DVD ... .
 A hand was then shown holding a gun; Angelina Jolie

 the bullet.
 Shoot the target; he then fired shots.
-On-screen text showed quotations from press reviews of the film and corresponded with the voice-over, which stated Bone-crunchingly brilliant and Angelina is blazingly
+On-screen text showed quotations from press reviews of the film and corresponded with the voice-over, which stated Bone-crunchingly brilliant and Angelina is blazingly sexy.
+She was

 One viewer objected that the ad:

 - was not suitable to be shown at 9 am on a Sunday morning, when children were likely to be watching.

 The ASA noted the ad was intended to depict a film with a fantastical setting and a strong female lead.
 We noted it depicted several guns being fired by both the male and

 female leads and considered that, in conjunction with the on-screen text and voice-over that stated Angelina is blazingly sexy and The coolest movie of the year the overall impression was that using guns was sexy and glamorous.
 We concluded

 the ad could be seen to condone violence by glorifying or glamorising the use of guns.

 We noted the ad had been given an ex-kids restriction, which could help prevent young children from seeing it.
 We were concerned however that